To see a World in a Grain of Sand

 Writes Revenge in realms of Death

-This highlights the idea that suffering creates a corresponding reaction, and that acts of cruelty or oppression inevitably lead to consequences.
-It is a fundamental principle of the universe, where everything is connected by a network of cause and effect.
+This line highlights that suffering, particularly that inflicted upon the innocent, does not simply vanish.
+It creates a corresponding reaction, a cosmic imbalance that demands rectification.
+Acts of cruelty or oppression inevitably lead to consequences, echoing through the spiritual realms and demanding justice.
+This is a universe where everything is connected by a profound network of cause and effect.

 A dog starved at his Masters Gate